BrunoAzambuja/Boosting-online-retail-sales/README.md

-## Sigmoidal: School of Data Science and Machine Learning
+## Sigmoidal: School of Data Science

 Above you can view all projects developed during courser in the files.

-These are contents that cover the main hard and soft skills, such as Statistics, Machine Learning, Database, Web Scraping, Computer Vision, Data Storytelling, OpenCV or Dashboards.
+These are contents that cover the main hard and soft skills, such as Statistics, Database, Web Scraping, Computer Vision, Data Storytelling, OpenCV or Dashboards.

 Completed courses:
 1. School of data science